BeneGCZ/BeneGToolkit/README.md

 use a higher CSXS number — if 11 and 12 do not do it, try 13 as well.
 Otherwise check the folder is nested correctly: `extensions\BeneGToolkit\index.html`, not `extensions\BeneGToolkit\BeneGToolkit\index.html`.

+**An update will not install.**
+If the panel reports that it cannot write to its own folder, it is installed system-wide under an account that no longer has write access to it.
+Download the new version from the [Releases page](../../releases/latest) and replace the folder by hand — you will be asked for administrator rights, and that is all it needs.
+Installing per-user instead avoids the situation for good.

 **"No active composition."**
 Open a composition in the timeline first.
 Having it selected in the Project